IBM/watson-dojo-pm-tester/README.md

 2. A Node.js web app that allows a user to input some data to be scored against the previous model.

+In this Code Pattern, we will build a simple web app that allows a user to input some data to be scored against a model.
+The model will be built using Spark within a Jupyter Notebook on IBM Watson Studio.
+The model is then deployed to the Watson Machine Learning service, where it can be accessed via a REST API.
 When the reader has completed this Code Pattern, they will understand how to:

 * Build a predictive model within a Jupyter Notebook on Watson Studio
 * Deploy the model to the IBM Watson Machine Learning service